 On February 25, 2025, we entered into the Inducement Agreement with the Holders of our existing warrants issued in a private placement offering that closed on October 21, 2024 (the "October Warrants") and a private placement offering that closed on August 5, 2024 (the "August Warrants" and, together with the October Warrants, collectively, the "Existing Warrants").
-Pursuant to the Inducement Agreement, the Holders agreed to exercise for cash (i) October Warrants to purchase an aggregate of up to 1,136,391 shares of Common Stock (the "October Warrant Shares"), at the reduced exercise price of \$0.58 per share and August Warrants to purchase an aggregate of up to 1,302,082 shares of Common Stock (the "August Warrant Shares" and, together with the October Warrant Shares, the "Existing Warrant Shares"), at the reduced exercise price of \$0.58 per share.
+Pursuant to the Inducement Agreement, the Holders agreed to exercise for cash (i) October Warrants to purchase an aggregate of up to 1,136,391 shares of Common Stock (the "October Warrant Shares"), at the reduced exercise price of \$0.58 per share and August Warrants to purchase an aggregate of up to 1,302,082 shares of Common Stock (the "August Warrant Shares"), at the reduced exercise price of \$0.58 per share and August Warrant Shares"), at the reduced exercise price of \$0.58 per share.
 The transactions contemplated by the Inducement Agreement (the Warrant Inducement) were consummated on February 26, 2025 (the "Closing Date").
 We received aggregate gross proceeds of approximately \$1.4 million, before deducting advisory fees and other expenses payable by us.